IronCoreLabs/ironcore-alloy/TSC_ALLOY_MIGRATION_GUIDE.md

 - Use `rekey_edeks` to upgrade existing V3 EDEKs to V5
 - After rekeying, all documents are discoverable via `get_searchable_edek_prefix`
-- Rekey always writes in the configured format — a non-legacy client will upgrade V3 EDEKs to V5, and a legacy client will downgrade V5 EDEKs to V3.
+- Rekey always writes in the configured format.
+A non-legacy client will upgrade V3 EDEKs to V5, and a legacy client will downgrade V5 EDEKs to V3.
 This makes rekey the tool for intentional format migration in either direction.

 ## Rolling Deployments